Cloudeya/email-aliases/README.md

 ## Support

-Email support is available to Amazon Web Services Marketplace Customers at [cloud@vmnative.com](mailto:cloud@vmnative.com).
+[Email](mailto:cloudeya@pm.me) support is available to Amazon Web Services Marketplace Customers.
 We do not offer refunds, but you may terminate your Octopodami Optimized WordPress (OOW) Stack at any time.

 ## License